-Vaccinations are free and available to everyone age 12 and over, regardless of immigration status.
+Vaccinations are free and available to everyone ages 6 months and over, regardless of immigration status.
 Vaccines are widely available across LA County without an appointment.
 In-home vaccination is available to people who are homebound.

 or call the Public Health Vaccine Call Center 1-833-540-0473 open daily from 8am to 8:30pm.